ArturMarko/Portfolio/AUTOMATION TESTING/README.md

-# In this folder i will include examples of automation testing in Java and Python using Selenium WebDriver.
+# In this folder you can find examples of automation testing in Java and Python using Selenium WebDriver.